-- Civil Law Convention on Corruption, dated 4 November 1999. - Criminal Law Convention on Corruption, dated 27 January 1999. - United Nations Convention against Corruption, dated 31 October 2003. - European Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime, ratified 1 March 2003.
+- Civil Law Convention on Corruption, dated 4 November 1999 - Criminal Law Convention on Corruption, dated 27 January 1999 - United Nations Convention against Corruption, dated 31 October 2003 - European Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime, ratified 1 March 2003 - The Criminal Code, dated 30 December 1999 - The Civil Code, dated 28 December 1999 - The Tax Code, dated 7 November 2000 - The Law On Combating Corruption, dated 13 January 2004 - The Law On Banks, dated 16 January 2000

-- The Criminal Code, dated 30 December 1999. - The Civil Code, dated 28 December 1999. - The Tax Code, dated 7 November 2000. - The Law On Combating Corruption, dated 13 January 2004. - The Law On Banks, dated 16 January 2000. - The Law On Credit Unions, dated 2 May 2000. - The Law On Currency Regulation, dated 21 October 1994. - The Law On Combating the Legalization of Illegally Obtained Funds and Other Property, dated 10 February 2009.
+- The Law On Credit Unions, dated 2 May 2000 - The Law On Currency Regulation, dated 21 October 1994 - The Law On Combating the Legalization of Illegally Obtained Funds and Other Property, dated 10 February 2009

-The CBA has also adopted guidelines on "International Cooperation on Anti-Money Laundering issues and the Financing of Terrorism" with the participation of the FATF (Financial Action Task Force), an inter-governmental body, which develops and promotes policies to combat money laundering and terrorist financing.
+The Central Bank of Azerbaijan (the CBA) also has adopted guidelines on "International Cooperation on Anti-Money Laundering issues and the Financing of Terrorism" with the participation of the FATF (Financial Action Task Force), an intergovernmental body, which develops and promotes policies to combat money laundering and terrorist financing.

-Additionally, authorities have established the Financial Monitoring Service under the aegis of the CBA.
-The Financial Monitoring Service is charged with the implementation of State policy on prevention of the legalization of criminally-obtained funds and other property and the financing of terrorism, creating a system of supervision over, inter alia, financial institutions.
+The FMSC is charged with the implementation of State policy on prevention of the legalization of criminally-obtained funds and other property and the financing of terrorism, creating a system of supervision over, inter alia, financial institutions.